ibm-cloud-docs/event-notifications/en-create-destination.md

 Click `Add`.

-## Modify a Pre-production destination to Production destination
+## Upgrading a Pre-production destination to Production destination
 {: #en-destination-preprod-prod}

-You can modify a **Pre-production destination** to **Production destination** after creating the destination by using the **Edit** option from the overflow menu.
+You can upgrade a **Pre-production destination** to **Production destination** after creating the destination by using the **Edit** option from the overflow menu.

-The destination change will be charged additionally.
-For more information on the charges calculation, see [here](/docs/event-notifications?topic=event-notifications-en-destinations-push#en-destinations-push-charge-preprod-to-prod).
+To understand the billing impact of upgrading a **Pre-production destination** to **Production destination**, see [here](/docs/event-notifications?topic=event-notifications-en-destinations-push#en-destinations-push-charge-preprod-to-prod).

 To modify the destination,
 - Select the pre-production destination from the list of destinations